 The Accelerator Award program aims to generate the proof needed to advance Ohio State technologies to the point that they are either ready to be licensed by an Ohio-based startup company or are determined to be unfeasible for commercialization.
 The program is funded by The Ohio State University and the Ohio Third Frontier Technology Validation and Start-up Fund (TVSF) and administered through Ohio State’s Keenan Center for Entrepreneurship.
 The Ohio Third Frontier aims to create greater economic growth in Ohio through the creation of startup companies that commercialize technologies developed by Ohio higher education institutions.

-The application process for the Accelerator Awards has changed.
-The Accelerator Awards application process now consists of three required stages: a pre-proposal, full application by invitation and a pitch presentation by invitation.
+The Accelerator Awards application process consists of three required stages: a pre-proposal, full application by invitation and a pitch presentation by invitation.